b-ryan/b-ryan.github.io/content/om-clojurescript-and-testing.md

     #!html
     <script type="text/javascript">goog.require("react_tutorial_om.app");</script>

-I realized I could just wrap by `om/root` call in a main function and then call this from the index.html page.
+I realized I could just wrap my `om/root` call in a main function and then call this from the index.html page.
 Here is what the code in `core.cljs` looks like
 now: